canonical/charm-relation-interfaces/interfaces/auth_proxy/v0/README.md

 ### Requirer

+- Is expected to have ingress configured, e.g. with the use of traefik's `ingress-per-app/leader/unit` interface
 - Is expected to provide configuration required to set up access rules: protected urls (externally accessible ingress urls), allowed endpoints and headers.

 ## Relation Data